-LCHS maintains a robust and flexible risk management framework that supports future growth, a safe environment and compliance with relevant legislation, regulations and standards.
+LCHS continues to maintain a robust, contemporary and flexible risk management framework that supports future growth, a safe environment and compliance with relevant legislation, regulations and standards.
 This framework both promotes and is supported by a positive risk culture in which staff are able to identify and respond to emerging risks.